 This study employs daily data of a longline fishery and use a dynamic RUM model to analyze harvester choice of trip duration.
-We consider harvesters' problem of duration choice as an optimal stopping.
-Harvesters face trade-off between additional catch or revenue and negative impact from continuation of the trip day by day.
-While the previous studies hypothesize that the negative impact are disutility from days at sea or reduced marginal utility due to target revenue, we adopt freshness deterioration as the negative impact.
-Freshness is an important factor of the value of a fish.
-In particular, freshness contributes its price formation if the fish are for eating raw (Ishimura and Bailey 2013).
-Hence, we hypothesize that harvesters have trade-off between additional catch from one more day and loss of freshness of fish already caught when they decide whether going one more day1.
-Provencher (1997) reviews optimal stopping problem in natural resource use and points out that the structural estimation with value function is better than reduced form, although it is difficult to get the expectation term of a value function.
-To overcome this point, we adopt the conditional choice probability (CCP) estimation suggested in Hotz and Miller (1993) and extended in Arcidiacono and Miller (2011).
+We consider harvesters' decisions of duration choice as an optimal stopping problem.
+Harvesters face trade-offs between additional catch or revenue and the negative impact on quality from cruise continuation.
+While previous studies hypothesize that the negative impacts are disutility from days at sea or reduced marginal utility due to target revenue, we characterize the negative impact as freshness deterioration.
+Freshness is an important factor of the value of a fish, and is a particularly important determinant of price if the fish is to be consumed raw (Ishimura and Bailey 2013).
+Hence, we hypothesize that harvesters trade-off between an additional day's catch and loss of freshness of fish already caught when they decide whether to cruise an additional day.1